General education at Earlham

 2. Transfer students and their advisers should work closely with the College registrar at the earliest opportunity after admission to determine which courses, if any, may be accepted at the time of transfer to meet general education requirements.
 Earlham has articulation agreements for transfers in place with some specific institutions, and these agreements may be relevant to the general education requirement.
 Only courses that clearly meet the general education goals as specified will be approved as meeting Earlham’s general education requirements.

 3. Substitutions for general education courses from other academic institutions: Students who wish to fulfill a general education requirement by taking a non-Earlham course to meet a general education requirement (for example, a summer course at another institution, or a course through another institution’s off-campus program) must seek approval in advance from the registrar.
-Petitions for such substitutions are available from the Office of the Registrar.
-The petition must be signed by the student’s academic adviser.
+Petitions for such substitutions are available on the Office of the Registrar’s website.

 4. AP credit: Advanced Placement (AP) credits do not count toward Earlham’s general education requirements.